dfine907/hotel-app/README.md

 - BY DEFAULT, NEXT.JS USES SERVER COMPONENTS !!!!
 - To use Client Components, you can add the React "use client" directive

+### Dina Notes:
+React Server Components are a way to build parts of your user interface (UI) that can be generated on the server.
+This means the server creates the UI before sending it to the user's browser.
+By doing this, you can make your app faster and more efficient.

 ### Server Components

 Benefits :